browserify/browserify/readme.markdown

 each file in the array.
 Use this for giant libs like jquery or threejs that don't have any requires or node-style globals but take forever to parse.

+`opts.transform` is an array of transform functions or modules names which will transform the source code before the parsing.

 `opts.extensions` is an array of optional extra extensions for the module lookup machinery to use when the extension has not been specified.
 By default browserify considers only `.js` and `.json` files in such cases.